 Instagram video length is a common concern among users, business owners, and marketers who are taking their first steps on the platform.
 It’s understandable.
 Nobody wants to upload a video that will just get cut off.

 So, how long can a video be on Instagram?
 Well, that will depend on the type of video you want to share.
-That’s why, in this piece, we’ll discover what the ideal video lengths are for each different type of video and the answer to some other common questions users ask.
+That’s why, today at Yum Yum Videos, we’ll discover what the ideal video lengths are for each different type of video and the answer to some other common questions users ask.

 Table of Contents